-But it's not just New Year's Eve that makes Sydney a must visit gay location - it's Pride celebrations are second to none.
-From its beginnings as a gay rights demonstration in 1978, Sydney's Gay and Lesbian Mardi Gras has grown into a fortnight of culture and debauchery every February.
-Sydney is a city to enjoy and party.
+It's Pride celebrations are second to none, making it a must-visit location.
+From its humble beginnings as a gay rights demonstration in 1978, Sydney's Gay and Lesbian Mardi Gras has grown into a fortnight of culture and debauchery every February.

 It's the largest, most fabulous, most diverse queer celebration in the Southern Hemisphere - Sydney's Gay and Lesbian Mardi Gras which runs each year from mid-February to early March alongside Sydney World Pride.